asakatsuOrg/AsaKatsuProject/README.md

 #  📜 Rules

 * Be concise and specific with your goals.
 Eg: Set Goal (Avie):[100 spaces in 100 days]
+* Make sure to create a PR for the issue you created.
 * Read the [Code Of Conduct](https://github.com/asakatsuOrg/AsaKatsuProject/blob/develop/CODE_OF_CONDUCT.md) to ensure a smoother experience for everyone contributing

 #  👨‍💻 Contribution